 Politics is a hot-button issue and very important in our society.
 It is possible to be married to someone who thinks differently, but you just have to make a concerted effort to communicate effectively and come together after any high-conflict discussions.

 Need to talk to a mediator?
-Call San Diego Family Mediation Center at (858) 736-2411 for a free consultation!
+Contact West Coast Family Mediation Center for a free consultation!